Pete Davidson performs for first time since alarming Instagram post

 The comedian did a set in Boston and another just outside of the city in Medford.
 The Boston show at the Wilbur Theater was called Pete Davidson & Friends, according to the venue's website, and Davidson was preceded on stage by at least four fellow comedians.

-The "SNL" cast member hadn't appeared since scaring fans and prompting the New York Police Department to perform a welfare check on him earlier in the month when he posted to Instagram “I’m doing my best to stay here for you but I actually don’t know how much longer I can last.
+The "Saturday Night Live" cast member hadn't appeared since scaring fans and prompting the New York Police Department to perform a welfare check on him earlier in the month when he posted to Instagram, “I’m doing my best to stay here for you but I actually don’t know how much longer I can last.
 All I’ve ever tried to do was help people.
 Just remember I told you so.”
 His Instagram account was subsequently deleted.

 Davidson, 25, appeared on "SNL" that night but only to introduce the band, and in a pre-recorded sketch.